-- The student with a disability or chronic illness can request the Examining Board, acting on behalf of the Executive Board, to adapt the interim examination to his situation or limitations and/or to take additional measures to allow the student to participate successfully in education. - 2.
+- Students with a disability or chronic illness can request the Examining Board, acting on behalf of the Executive Board, to adapt the interim examination to their situation or limitations and/or to take additional measures to allow the student to participate successfully in education.
+The adaptations shall not detract from the learning outcomes of the course or of the programme and their assessment. - 2.
 The regulation 'Studying with a functional limitation" describes the facilities and procedures.
 This regulation is part of the Student Charter.

 Chapter 8.
-Appointment and operating procedures
+Appointment and operating procedures of the

-of the Examining Board, assessment policy
+Examining Board, assessment policy